Bitskwela/bitdev-dml-exercises/contracts/ch_07_html_css_js_python/le_22_mobile_first_design/quiz.md

    - C. Making desktop sites work on mobile
    - D. A CSS framework

+**Answer: B**

+Mobile-first design means starting with mobile as the base, then progressively enhancing for tablets and desktops.

 2. Why is mobile-first recommended?
    - A. Mobile devices are slower
    - B. It's easier to add features than remove them
    - C. Desktop users don't matter
    - D. It requires less CSS

+**Answer: B**

+Mobile-first is easier because adding features is simpler than removing/overriding them.
+Start simple, add enhancements.

 3. Which media query syntax is mobile-first?
    - A. `@media (max-width: 768px)`